Menu

 While the airline is “still thinking through” how it would work, chief customer officer Stephanie Tully says the incentives could be “Qantas points, Qantas or Jetstar flight vouchers, or status credits for frequent flyers.”

-Australia has been off limits to nearly all travellers since the start of the coronavirus pandemic in March 2020 and aside from a travel bubble opening with New Zealand, the borders look set to remain closed for some time.
+Australia has been off-limits to nearly all travellers since the start of the coronavirus pandemic in March 2020 and aside from a travel bubble opening with New Zealand, the borders look set to remain closed for some time.
 Entry for Brits could be as far away as 2022.

 Qantas have already postponed their international flight schedule to December at the earliest after having originally planned to have started flying again from October.